loudar/fwendator/README.md

 ---
 # How to use

+## Discord

 1) open [discord](https://discord.com/app) on your browser
 2) open the devtools with `F12` or `ctrl + shift + i`
-3) go to the console tab and paste this [code](https://raw.githubusercontent.com/Escartem/fwendator/master/getFriends.min.js)
+3) go to the console tab and paste this [code](https://raw.githubusercontent.com/loudar/fwendator/master/serviceScripts/discord.min.js)

 I know that discord will show many warnings about not pasting random code into the console, and they are right, never paste code that you don't understand in random places.

 __To clarify; Yes, this piece of code will use your discord token; Yes it is considered as self-botting and against discord ToS; No, your token won't be shared and only be used to get all of your friends on your account; No, you won't be systematically banned for using this but you do expose yourself anyway, use at your own risk.__

-> You can check this code by looking at the [original file](https://github.com/Escartem/fwendator/blob/master/getFriends.js), and if you still don't trust it, just don't paste it
+> You can check this code by looking at the [original file](https://github.com/loudar/fwendator/blob/master/serviceScripts/discord.js), and if you still don't trust it, just don't paste it

 4) after pasting it and running it, it should start processing your friends, now you just need to wait